Sadamingh/msds630/README.md

 Answer: mention detection, disambiguation, pruning.

 ### 1.1 Modeling Theory Problems

+* What is gradient descent?

+Answer: gradient descent is a iterative optimization algorithm for finding the minimum of a function.

 * Suppose we are considering a matrix factorization model with `n` users and `m` items, with a embedding size of `K`.
 Then how many parameters show we have in this model.